telerik/blazor-docs/components/notification/open-close-hide.md

 * [Use Only the Text and ThemeColor Properties](#use-only-the-text-and-themecolor-properties)
 * [Pass a NotificationModel to the Method](#pass-a-notificationmodel-to-the-method)

+You can also [show all notifications for your app from a single instance](#show-from-anywhere) so they all [stack together]({%slug notification-stacked-notifications%}) and also stay between page navigations.

 ### Use Only the Text and ThemeColor Properties